Azure-Samples/resource-manager-powershell-certificate-authentication/README.md

 ```
 - Open the powershell and run the script file GetAzureResourceList.ps1
 ![][1]
-- After the script has finished its job, you will see the similar file output as this one
+- After the script has finished its job, you will get a resource list file.
 ![][2]
 - Here are some code snippets for your reference
 ```ps1